RAG Strategies for Natural Language-Based SQL Query and REST API Call Generation: Methodology

-We used SAP Transactional Banking (TRBK) \cite{sap2025trbk} as the enterprise domain.
-TRBK was selected because: (1) It provides publicly accessible, well-structured OpenAPI specifications for 20 business objects (Accounts, Cards, Loans, etc.), (2) it represents a realistic enterprise system with complex schemas and domain-specific terminology, and (3) it lacks a public database schema, which allowed us to derive one systematically from API specifications to ensure alignment.
+We used SAP Transactional Banking (TRBK) \cite{sap2025trbk} as the enterprise domain for evaluation.
+TRBK was selected for three reasons: First, it provides publicly accessible and well-structured OpenAPI specifications for multiple banking-related business objects, including accounts, cards, and loans.
+Second, it represents a realistic enterprise environment with domain-specific terminology and complex structured documentation.
+Third, although no public database schema is available, the API specifications enabled systematic derivation of aligned relational schemas.

-A custom script extracted database schemas from GET endpoint response definitions in OpenAPI files, filtering for objects with $\geq 2$ meaningful columns.
-Each schema included table name, column definitions with types and descriptions, yielding 22 database tables semantically aligned with the 20 API business objects.
+A custom script extracted relational database schemas from \texttt{GET} endpoint response definitions in the OpenAPI specifications.
+Objects containing at least two meaningful columns were retained.
+The resulting schemas included table names, column definitions, data types, and descriptions, yielding 22 database tables aligned with 20 API business objects.